kliewerdaniel/Golum6/_posts/2024-09-13-updating-your-blog-to-use-anthropic-api.md

 ### Step 3: Use the New Tag in Your Posts

-To use the <!--  `ai_search` --> tag in your posts, simply include it in your Markdown files like this:
+To use the tag in your posts, simply include it in your Markdown files like this:

 ## Example Usage